4.5.3. Information security. Access control

 The Tax Agency has established an Information Security Policy approved by Resolution of the Presidency of the Tax Agency, dated November 8, 2012, aligned with the National Security Scheme.
 The Information Security Policy is the instrument used by the Tax Agency to achieve its objectives using the information and communications systems in a secure manner.

 This control system, driven and supervised by the Internal Audit Service, is based on the registration of accesses.
 Every time a user accesses the corporate information system for an enquiry or for a management activity, they must declare the reason for access.
 Any access to tax information of a personal nature is registered together with a series of technical and administrative data which reveal its context and facilitate subsequent control.
-In 2020, teleworking of public employees, based on remote access to information systems, has not altered the registration and access control processes that have continued to operate normally.
+In 2020, the teleworking of public employees, based on remote access to information systems, has not altered the registration and access control processes, which have continued to operate normally.